 Don't get me wrong—the access is real.
 A video consult for menopause symptoms or a fertility question is miles better than no consult at all.
 But from a systems design perspective, this is where our thinking has stalled.
 We've mistaken access for outcomes, and convenience for coordination.

 Most of these platforms are what we call "point solutions."
-They sit outside the core benefits ecosystem, creating three major cracks that employees fall through:
+They sit outside the core benefits ecosystem, creating three major gaps that employees fall through:

 - The Data Black Hole: That telehealth consultation for irregular cycles lives in a siloed app.
 The insights never reach her primary care doctor’s EHR, her health plan’s care management team, or your population health dashboard.
 A potential red flag is missed until it becomes a costly claim.